 - Sofas that look lighter: exposed legs, higher bases, thinner arms, cleaner lines

-- Sofas that look heavier: skirted bases, low profiles, thick arms, tufting, large rolled shapes
+- Sofas that look heavier: skirted bases, low profiles, thick arms, tufting, and large rolled shapes

-If your living room already has heavy elements (dark built-ins, chunky coffee table, large media console), a visually lighter sofa often restores balance.
-If your room feels empty or echo-y, a heavier sofa can anchor it.
+If your room already has heavy elements, a lighter-looking sofa can restore balance.
+If the room feels empty or a little echoey, a heavier sofa can help anchor it.

 Align with the architecture you can’t change

-- Craftsman, colonial, traditional homes: rolled arms, skirted bases, classic profiles, warm textures
+- Craftsman, colonial, and traditional homes: rolled arms, skirted bases, classic profiles, warm textures

-- Modern lofts and new builds: track arms, clean silhouettes, slim legs, minimal detailing
+- Modern lofts and newer builds: track arms, cleaner silhouettes, slimmer legs, and less detailing

-- Mixed architecture: transitional shapes that borrow from both without being loud
+- Mixed architecture: transitional shapes that borrow from both without feeling loud

 Use Sofa Style Signals Like a Designer